raedzayoud/Admin_Ecommerce/README.md

 # AdminEcommerce_App

-This section of the eCommerce platform allows the admin to efficiently manage orders, products, and categories.
+This section of the ecommerce platform allows the admin to efficiently manage orders, products, and categories.
 The admin has full control over product management and order processing

 ## Admin Key Features